falldamagestudio/UE4-GHA-BuildAgent/README.md

 ```

 The VM will automatically connect to the GitHub Actions org/repo at startup, and will be ready to process build jobs.

+# Updating application versions

+The file `ImageCreation/Scripts/ToolsAndVersions.psd1` contains download URLs for all applications that get installed by Packer.
+You upgrade application versions by manually updating the URLs in that file and then generating a new VM image.